SahilChachra/ADAS_GTAV/README.md

 <h1 align="center">Driving Assistance System in GTA V</h1>

 ## :innocent: Motivation
 We all enjoy playing GTA games be it for mission, online or for the open world experience.
-In recent times, it has become famous in computer vision community to show some concept w.r.t to autonomous driving.
-In this repo I try add some assisted driving features with use of computer vision in Python
+In recent times, it has become famous in computer vision community to show some concepts w.r.t to autonomous driving.
+In this repo, I try to add some assisted driving features with the use of computer vision in Python.

 ## :framed_picture: Some Screenshots